-We incurred no impairment of goodwill as a result of our annual, fourth quarter goodwill impairment tests in 2006, 2007, or 2008.
-Additionally, we did not encounter any events or changes in circumstances that indicated that an impairment was more likely than not during interim periods in 2006, 2007, or 2008.
-However, there can be no assurance that goodwill will not be impaired at any time in the future.
+There was no impairment of goodwill as a result of our annual goodwill impairment test in 2007, 2008 or 2009.
+We also did not encounter any events or changes in circumstances that indicated that an impairment was more likely than not during interim periods in 2007, 2008, or 2009.